 Embalming sanitizes and preserves the body; it also slows down the decomposition process and enhances the appearance of the body damaged by traumatic death or illness.
 Embalming gives time to the family of the deceased to arrange a service, and allows the family the option of having an open-casket viewing.

 Do I need to have an embalming?

 No. In fact some religions forbid embalming.
 However, some countries require embalming by law in order for remains to leave or enter the country.
 If it is not against your religious custom, embalming is recommended, especially if there is an extended gap between death and burial or cremation.

 How much does a funeral cost?

 The cost of the funeral varies depending on the wishes you have.
-The average cost of a funeral ranges from a Graveside Service, Celebration of Life, to Full Funeral, between $7,000-$15,000, however, the most basic cremation costs as little as $1997.55 incl. tax.
-Please email for our price list.
+The average cost of a funeral, not including casket or urn (see Product Catalog), ranges from Cremation with a Graveside Service for $3,725, a Celebration of Life for $4,760, to Visitation with Ceremony for $6,880.
+Our Basic Cremation costs less than $2,000.
+Please explore our packages and price list.

 We take cheques, e-transfer, debit, bank drafts, Mastercard and Visa.